isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 14-day <a href="/health/shn">SHN</a> at:
 	<ol style="margin-top: 0px; list-style-type: disc;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">An SDF ($1,500 including GST) where the helper/CN will (a) self-administer Antigen Rapid Tests on Days 3, 7 and 11 of arrival, and (b) take a COVID-19 PCR test ($125 including GST) on Day 14 of SHN. </li>
-		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence or suitable accommodation (if eligible*), and take a COVID-19 PCR test ($125 including GST) on Day 14 of SHN. </li>
+		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence (if eligible*), and take a COVID-19 PCR test ($125 including GST) on Day 14 of SHN. </li>
 		</ol>
 	</li>
 </ol>
-<i>	* During the entry application, submitters can request for helpers and CNs to serve their 14-day SHN at a place of residence or suitable accommodation, instead of SDFs.
+<i>	* During the entry application, submitters can request for helpers and CNs to serve their 14-day SHN at a place of residence, instead of SDFs.
 Submitters can only do so if the helper/CN fulfils <b>both of these conditions</b>:
 	<ol style="margin-top: 0px; list-style-type: disc;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Are fully vaccinated<sup> 1 </sup> with vaccines approved for use under the national vaccination programme; and </li>
-		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence or accommodation is occupied by the helper/CN alone or household members who are also vaccinated and have the same travel history, arrival date and SHN duration as the helper/CN.</li>
+		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence is occupied by the helper/CN alone or household members who are also vaccinated and have the same travel history, arrival date and SHN duration as the helper/CN.</li>
 		</ol>
 </i><br/><br/>
 	</td>